Need to drain the hot water cylinder? Whether you need to fit a new immersion heater or replace the cylinder altogether, it’s not a difficult task.

 This is because of how a gravity-fed system works.
-It is gravity acting on the water in the cold water storage cistern which effectively pushes hot water out of the top of the cylinder and off to the taps.
+It’s gravity acting on the water in the storage cistern which effectively pushes hot water out of the top of the cylinder and off to the taps.
 Isolating the hot water cylinder from its supply prevents this from happening, but that’s all.

 How to drain the hot water cylinder

 - Turn off the immersion heater and the boiler.

 - Isolate the cylinder from its supply.
 In order to do this, close the gate valve on the cold feed pipe by turning it clockwise.

 - If there is no gate valve on the supply pipe: the cold water storage cistern must be emptied, or a bung must be fitted.
 Isolate the cistern via the isolation valve adjacent to the ball valve or by shutting off the mains, and drain the cistern down.
 Alternatively, tie up the ball valve to a batten of wood placed across the cistern.
 Another option is to bung the supply pipe from inside the cistern with a tank bung.

 - Run the kitchen hot tap until it stops.
 This will drain all of the water out of the pipework above the cylinder, such as water in the expansion pipe.